 The company of choice

-In this report, the company of choice for the consultancy work is The Coca-Cola Company.
+indentIn this report, the company of choice for the consultancy work is The Coca-Cola Company.
 I have chosen this company from the perspective that Coca-Cola is a brand that is continuing to transform the world through many activities both through CSR.
 The company has immensely improved or touched many people’s lives through employment, bringing products that make life sweet, beverages, and water.

 In terms of CSR, the company has installed water projects, solar energy, and environmental care for communities around the world through its various foundations.
 The company continues to donate food and basic social amenities to communities that are hit by disasters which gives it a cutting edge relationship with the communities that are their immediate customers.